maim-lain/schooloflust/patreonpatch.md

 **Installation:**
 - **Back up your original game folder**
-- Extract the folder in the .zip into your game folder
+- Extract the folder in the zip file to the game folder you wish to patch
 - Run Incest_Patch.bat from the www folder that's in your game directory

 <br>